The book "The Art of Braiding Bread" has been updated on 05-11-2013.

 The Twist

-Just twisting 2 ropes of dough together can lead to multiple uses for it.
+Just twisting two ropes of dough together can lead to multiple uses for it.
 First of all, as is, either baked in free-form or in a pan.
-Then it can be formed into a wreath or serve as a base or top in a multi-decked loaf
+It can also be formed into a wreath or serve as a base or top in a multi-decked loaf.
+A simple mound of dough draped with a twist turns into an impressive loaf.
+Twisting two ropes also enhances other braids.

 Repeat the moves described in the pictures, across an imaginary axis.